forcedotcom/sfdx-core/TEST_SETUP.md

 ## Mocking Authorizations

-Here you can mock authorization for a Salesforce scratch org.
+This code shows how to mock authorization for a Salesforce scratch org.

 ```typescript
 import { strictEqual } from 'assert';